How to Start an Exercise Routine that Works for You

 The Magic Formula

-The ACSM also states that:
+The ACSM also says:

 “Moderate-intensity physical activity means working hard enough to raise your heart rate and break a sweat, yet still being able to carry on a conversation.
 It should be noted that to lose weight or maintain weight loss, 60 to 90 minutes of physical activity may be necessary.
 The 30-minute recommendation is for the average healthy adult to maintain health and reduce the risk for chronic disease.”